shauninman/MinUI/skeleton/BASE/README.txt

-MinUI is a minimal launcher for the RGB30, Trimui Smart (and Pro), Miyoo Mini (and Plus), M17, and RG35XX (and Plus/H)--all from the same SD card.
+MinUI is a minimal launcher for the Powkiddy RGB30, Trimui Smart (and Pro), Miyoo Mini (and Plus), M17, and the Anbernic RG*XX family--all from the same SD card.
 Why?
 Why not?

 Source:
 https://github.com/shauninman/minui